Powerful earthquake strikes eastern Turkey | DW | 24.01.2020

-A powerful 6.7 magnitude earthquake struck eastern Turkey on Friday, killing at least four people and injuring others.
+A powerful 6.7 magnitude earthquake struck eastern Turkey on Friday, killing at least eight people and injuring at least 225 others.

-"We are hoping we will not have more casualties," said Turkish Interior Minister Suleyman Soylu in comments carried by the official Anadolu news agency.
-"So far, four died."

 Buildings were devastated